-So Day I paid C. W. Scale one hundred Jokan for my Portrait which it is my own fault is still unfinished .- to say truth, the like me, it is so legly, that I feel no inclination to let Posterity think me quite so Gisagreeable; as they unque. ternably will from this prickweis \\ But the article wanted to make life a sum of money, and I very glady paid this to him. because I thought I had not gone gaterly well in gelaging to give him are opportunity to finish his work.
+Fortrait, which it is my own fault is still unfinished.
+It say truth, the like me, it is so legly, that I feel he inclination to let Posterity think me quite so Giogeneable, as they unqueliantly will from this puriture: But the bothist wanted to make up a sum of money, and I very gladly paid this he him, because I throught I had not some entirely well in Idaging to give him an oppositionity to finish his work.